AdaCompNUS/despot/README.md

 discounted reward and current total undiscounted reward.
 These outputs can be silenced by using the command line option --silence.
 When coding a model, these outputs are pretty useful for checking correctness.
-In addition, more outputs can be generated using the -verbosity or -v option.
+In addition, more outputs can be generated using the --verbosity or -v option.
-There are 6 different levels of verbosity: NONE, WARN, ERROR, INFO, DEBUG, VERBOSE, which correpond to values from 0 to 5 respectively.
+There are 6 different levels of verbosity: NONE, WARN, ERROR, INFO, DEBUG, VERBOSE, which correspond to values from 0 to 5 respectively.
 The default verbosity level is 0.
+For example, you can use `-v 2` option to set the verbosity level to ERROR; you can use `-v 5` option to set the verbosity level to VERBOSE.
+Refer to the COMMAND LINE OPTIONS section to see how other options are set.

 DESPOT can also be used to solve a POMDP specified using C++.
+You can find tutorials on how to implement the C++ model from the file `tutorial/tutorial.htm`.
 The model is required to implemet the DSPOMDP interface in the package.
 The package comes with C++ models for several benchmark problems, and they can be solved using commands similar to the one for a POMDPX model.
 There are several example models